reinder42/SwiftCheatsheet/swift-cheatsheet.md

 This function has two _parameters_ called `name` and `greeting`, both of type `String`.
 The second parameter `greeting` has an _argument label_ `bySaying`.
 The return type of the function is `String`, and its code is written between those squiggly brackets.

-You call the function like this:
+You call the function like the following.
+The function is called, with two arguments, and the return value of the function is assigned to `message`.

-    let message = greetUser(name: "Reinder", bySaying: "Good Morning")
+    let message = greetUser(name: "Zaphod", bySaying: "Good Morning")

-The cool thing about functions is that you code them once, and then call them thousands of times.
-It's (almost) always better to be lazy than tired!

-See how the function gets two "input" arguments and one "output" value?
-See how the function uses the argument label in the previous example?
-See how the result of the function is assigned to `message`?
-Good.

-When using documentation, or in courses, you'll often see a special function syntax.
-Like this: `greetUser(name:bySaying:)`.
-See how it leaves some stuff out?
-This makes it easier to talk about the function.
+Courses, books, documentation, etc. uses a special notation for function signatures.
+It'll use the function name and argument labels, like `greetUser(name:bySaying:)`, to describe the function.

 ## <a name="oop"></a> Classes, Objects, Properties